Skip to main content

 Self-Drive Winter Adventure: Snæfellsnes Peninsula, Ice Caves & Blue Lagoon

-Because this is a self-drive package, you get to set your own pace and stop as often as you like.
-And your itinerary is easy to customize with extra activities like a glacier walk or spa experience.
+Because this is a self-drive package, you control the pace completely and stop as often as you like for photos, exploration, or simply to absorb the winter magic.
+Your itinerary is easy to customize with additional activities like glacier walks or extra spa experiences.
 What more could you ask for from a week-long winter trip to Iceland?

 Travel styleSelf-drive